freedomofpress/securedrop-docs/docs/journalist.rst

    problems when attempting to open the file due to the loss of its file extension.

-When you double-click an archive to open it, you should see it in the "Archive Manager" application.
-It looks like this:
+When you double-click an archive to open it, you should see it in the **Archive Manager** application.

 |Opened archive|